svobodin/zeekr_apk_mod/README.md

 If you want just to pick one of the ready-made APKs:

-- Engineering menu nebled in the CAR
+- Engineering menu enabled in the CAR (Zeekr 001/007 have brigth orange button at the top center of the screen, tap it 10 times)
     - ADB set to 'Peripheral'
 - Android Platform Tools (ADB)